-Every year, through New York Cares, 63,000 people volunteer their time and talents to help improve the lives of hundreds of thousands of fellow New Yorkers.
-Our volunteers tutor students in underserved schools, serve meals to the homeless, socialize with seniors, clean up public parks, and more, providing essential services to improve education for NYC students, meet immediate needs of the most vulnerable residents, and revitalize the city’s public spaces.
+Every year, through New York Cares, 64,000 people volunteer to help improve the lives of hundreds of thousands of fellow New Yorkers.
+Our volunteers provide essential services to improve education, meet immediate needs, and revitalize the city’s public spaces.

 New York Cares prides itself on a culture of excellence, defined by integrity, reliability and professionalism.
 We have been awarded The New York Times Nonprofit Excellence Award, which recognizes outstanding management practices, and the Peter F. Drucker Award for Nonprofit Innovation.
 The NonProfit Times, Crain’s New York, The Princeton Review and The Wall Street Journal have all recognized New York Cares as a top-notch employer.

-The Foundation and Government Relations Officer will oversee a portfolio of 50+ funding partners to maximize revenue for community-based programs.
-The ideal candidate will have a drive to lead creative growth strategies for our foundation/government funding program which raises $1 million annually.
+Seeking ambitious Foundation Relations Officer to oversee a portfolio of 50+ funding partners to maximize revenue for community-based programs.
+The Officer reports to the Director of Corporate and Institutional Relations.